sortedness/sortedness/README.md

 `sortedness` is a measure of how much distortion occurred after dimensionality reduction.
+It is less sensitive to irrelevant distortions and return more meaningful values than Kruskal stress formula I.
-It complements Kruskal's stress.<br>This [Python library](https://pypi.org/project/sortedness) / [code](https://github.com/sortedness/sortedness) provides a reference implementation for the stress function presented [here](https://arxiv.org/abs/2109.06028.9999).
+<br>This [Python library](https://pypi.org/project/sortedness) / [code](https://github.com/sortedness/sortedness) provides a reference implementation for the stress function presented [here (link broken until the paper is published)](https://arxiv.org/abs/2109.06028.9999).

 ## Overview